Organic Blue Corn Masa Flour

 Sift Organic Blue Corn Masa Flour to remove clumps before adding to recipes

-Organic Corn Masa Flour, trace of Lime
+Organic Corn Masa Flour, Trace of Calcium Hydroxide.

 Organic blue corn masa flour has an earthy corn flavor and a hearty, fine to medium texture.
 It is made from ground blue posole, a treated and ready-to-cook blue corn.
 Blue corn is also called "Hopi corn," after the Native American tribe with which it is most closely associated.